ReppinJesusChrist/startup/notes.md

     6. Use the code the package provides in your JavaScript
     7. Run your code with node index.js
 * Creates Package.json
+* You do not want to check this directory [node_modules] into your source control system since it can be very large and can be rebuilt using the information contained in the package.json and package-lock.json files.
+So make sure you include node_modules in your .gitignore file.
+* **"For the rest of the course you will be executing your code using Node.js to run your backend code and serve up your frontend code to the browser.
+This means you will no longer be using the VS Code Live Server extension to serve your frontend code in the browser"**

 ## 11/2/23
 ### Service Design
 * Common Uses for web services: